Concept: Base decisions about practicing skills as wholes or in parts on the complexity and organization characteristics of the skills.

 In all the skill learning situations, the practitioner will need to decide whether to begin practice sessions with instruction that engages people in practicing the whole skill or parts of the skill.
 And if the latter option is chosen, a decision must be made about what kind of part practice.
 In the following discussion, we will consider these issues in a way that should provide a basis for making these decisions.

 Application Problem to Solve Think about the various motor skills that you perform daily or for recreational purposes.
-If you had to teach each of these skills to someone, how would you decide whether it would ...
+If you had to teach each of these skills to someone, how would you decide whether ...